Quantum Learning Boolean Linear Functions w.r.t. Product Distributions: Stability w.r.t. Noise

 \subsection{Noisy Training Data}

+One of the most well-studied noise models in classical learning theory is that of random classification noise.
+Here, the training data is assumed to be s.t.~with probability $1-\eta$, the learning algorithm obtains a correct example, and with probability $\eta$, the examples label is flipped.
+In \cite{Arunachalam.2017}, this is translated to a quantum example state which in our notation has the form

-We first analyse the performance of our algorithm in the case of noisy training data similarly to \cite{Grilo.20180410}.
+We will only shortly comment on how to battle this type of noise with our learning strategy at the end of this subsection.
+Instead, our focus will be on a performance analysis of our algorithm in the case of noisy training data similar to \cite{Grilo.20180410}.
 This means that we now assume our quantum example state to be of the form